MicrosoftDocs/power-platform/power-virtual-agents/authoring-create-edit-topics.md

 In Power Virtual Agents, a topic defines a how a bot conversation plays out.

-You can author topics by customizing provided templates, create new topics from scratch, or [get suggestions from existing help sites](advanced-create-topics-from-web.md).
+You can author topics by [customizing provided templates](authoring-template-topics.md), create new topics from scratch, or [get suggestions from existing help sites](advanced-create-topics-from-web.md).

-A topic has trigger phrases - these are phrases, keywords, or questions that a user is likely to type that is related to a specific issue.
+A topic has trigger phrases - these are phrases, keywords, or questions that a user is likely to type that is related to a specific issue - and conversation nodes - these are what you use to define how a bot should respond and what it should do.

-The AI uses natural language understanding to parse what a customer actually types and find the most appropriate trigger phrase.
+The AI uses natural language understanding to parse what a customer actually types and find the most appropriate trigger phrase or node.

-For example, a user might type *Open hours* into your bot - the AI will be able to match that to the **Store hours** topic and begin a conversation that asks which store the customer is interested in, and then display the hours the store is open.
+For example, a user might type "Open hours" into your bot - the AI will be able to match that to the **Store hours** topic and begin a conversation that asks which store the customer is interested in, and then display the hours the store is open.

-There are two parts to designing a topic: the topic's details, including its name and trigger phrases, and the bot conversation, which is defined by a series of nodes that you insert in the **Authoring canvas** for that topic.

 You can see how the bot conversation works in practice by testing it in the **Test bot** pane.
 This lets you fine-tune the topic until you are ready to deploy it without having to exit the Power Virtual Agents portal.